Publications

 Architecture and its Cognition, Architectonics From The Mind.

-CAAD Theory, Elective course Bc./Ms., Autumn semester 2024, Dr. Sc.
+CAAD Theory, Elective course Bc./Ms., Autumn-Spring semester 2024-2025, Dr. Sc.
 P. Cutellic

 If architecture aims to produce signification by articulating things together, where is such signification emerging from, and how?
 From a thing-in-the-world to an object-in-the-mind, to an object- in-the-world.
 This is the path the course will follow to introduce and discuss important research about human perception, cognition, and the capacity to make sense of the world and eventually act upon it.
 Such a path has been observed and questioned throughout centuries of human history and technological innovation and offers great potential for the near future of architecture.
 What questions and ideas emerged from that position in the worlds of arts, humanities, and science?
 What is at stake in digital industries, and what are the active research topics?
 Does it challenge the way we approach and experience architecture and its tasks?
 The course will start with these questions to depict in broad strokes the richness of ideas architecture and its cognition may offer.